 Fancy floating down a lazy picturesque river with a cocktail or beer in hand?

 Then Ginnie Springs is one of the best Florida vacation spots and one of the best things to do in North Florida!

 As Ginnie Springs is one of the few springs in Florida that is privately owned, it is one of, if not the only, spring in Florida where you can consume alcoholic beverages.

 Located in northern Florida above Ocala National Forest on the Santa Fe River, it is one of Florida’s prettiest natural springs.

-Despite the name, Ginnie Springs is not just one lone spring but made up of several springs including Devil’s Eye, Devil’s Ear and Devil Spring.
+Despite the name, Ginnie Springs is not just one lone spring but is made up of several springs including Devil’s Eye, Devil’s Ear, and Devil Spring.

 There is an abundance of activities available including tubing, kayaking, canoeing, and stand-up paddle boarding making the springs a top vacation spot in Florida for couples and families alike.